exercism/problem-specifications/CONTRIBUTING.md

     - `LEARNING.md` - a few notes about where people might want to go to learn the track's language from scratch.
 These are the the resources you need only when first getting up to speed with a language (tutorials, blog posts, etc.).
     - `RESOURCES.md` - references and other useful resources.
 These resources are those that would commonly be used by a developer on an ongoing basis (core language docs, api docs, etc.).

 * `exercises` - all exercises for the track should live in subdirectories of this directory.
   Each exercise should have a test file, an example file that should pass all tests, and a template file that is a stub to help the user get started with the exercise.
   The example file should be used for the CI build.
-If the exercise is based on canonical data, a `tests.toml` file should be created which contains a mapping from a canonical test case's UUID to a boolean value that indicates if the test case was implemented by the exercise
+  If the exercise is based on canonical data, a `tests.toml` file should be created which contains a mapping from a canonical test case's _UUID_ to a Boolean value that indicates if the test case was implemented by the exercise

 ## Starting a New Track

-If you're interested in adding problems for a language that we don't yet have, open an issue in the https://github.com/exercism/request-new-language-track repository.
+If you're interested in adding problems for a language that we don't yet have, open an issue in the [request new language track](https://github.com/exercism/request-new-language-track repository).

 ### Beta-Testing a Language Track
----

 For a track that is set as `"active": false` in the `config.json`, `exercism fetch` will not automatically pull down problems.
 You can still test the language by fetching problems directly, e.g.:

 ```shell
 exercism fetch cpp bob
 ```

 This will allow you to do some dry-run tests of fetching exercises, double checking the instructions for each problem and submitting the problem solution for peer review.

 It is recommended that you configure a [Travis continuous integration build](http://travis-ci.org) with your language track to verify that your example problem solutions satisfy the tests provided for each problem.

 You can include advice and helpful links for your language track in the `SETUP.md` file.

 ## Useful Tidbits

 Here are a few bits and pieces that are referenced from some of the scenarios in this guide.

 ### Pull Request Guidelines